RsyncProject/rsync/rsync.1.md

 below.
 If you use a short-named rule, the ',' separating the RULE from the MODIFIERS is optional.
 The PATTERN or FILENAME that follows (when present) must come after either a single space or an underscore (\_).
-Any additional spaces and/or undeerscore are considered to be a part of the pattern name.
+Any additional spaces and/or underscores are considered to be a part of the pattern name.
 Here are the available rule prefixes:

 0.  `exclude, '-'` specifies an exclude pattern that (by default) is both a